ESI-EMEA/CloudSlice_Pilot/README.md

 # Summary
 This approach would provide:
-1. A single place for all learners+MTT/MCTs to track and report lab related issues.
+1. A single place for all learners+MTT/MCTs to track and report lab related issues. **Everything reported and tracked from MicrosoftLearning lab repositories**.
 2. Give freedom to both Content Dev and Skillable organization to define their own project management approach, keeping traceability on pending work.